JuliaLang/Juleps/StructuredConcurrency.md

 Julia 1.0 supports a limited kind of structured concurrency via the `@sync` block which waits for lexically contained child tasks (scheduled using `@async`) to complete.
-However, like go, there's no requirement that concurrent work is actually scoped this way; that's completely up to the user and they may use `@async` anywhere.
+However, like Go, there's no requirement that concurrent work is actually scoped this way; that's completely up to the user and they may use `@async` anywhere.
 At first sight, it may seem just as natural to choose an unstructured